MD5 Hash Generator & File Checksum Tool

 Conversion Tools

-Convert numbers between binary, hexadecimal, decimal, octal, and any custom base (2-36) instantly.
-Free, private, no sign-up — all processing happens in your browser.
+Convert between binary, hex, decimal, octal and any base (2-36) instantly.
+Free, private — all processing in your browser.

 Base64 Decoder & Encoder